 2404: DETERMINISTIC OPERATIONS RESEARCH I Deterministic operations research modeling concepts; linear programming modeling, assumptions, algorithms, modeling languages, and optimization software; duality and sensitivity analysis with economic interpretation; network models (formulations and algorithms), including transportation problems, assignment problems, shortest path problems, maximum flow problems, minimum cost network flow problems, minimal spanning tree problems.
 A C- or better required in MATH 1114 or MATH 2114.
 Pre: MATH 1114 or MATH 2114.
 (3H,3C)

 2994: UNDERGRADUATE RESEARCH Variable credit course.

 3004: INDUSTRIAL COST CONTROL Fundamentals of general and cost accounting practices applied to manufacturing and service organizations.
 Cost accounting, standard cost determination, cost and budgetary control systems.
 C- or better required in ISE 2014.
-Pre: 2014 or ME 2024 or ME 3024.
+Pre: 2014 or ME 2024.
 (4H,3C)

 3034: TECHNICAL COMMUNICATION FOR ENGINEERS Fundamentals of effective technical writing.
 Structure, presentation, and utility of common engineering documents: laboratory reports, technical reports, proposals, progress reports, and project reports.
 Practice in writing common engineering documents, both individually and collaboratively.
 Strategies and practice for effective oral technical presentations, both individually and group-based.
 Ethical and legal considerations in technical writing and oral technical presentations.
 All topics covered within the context of typical engineering problems and practice.
 Pre: ENGL 1106.
 (3H,3C)